mathilde-b/SFDA/sizes/readme.md

-This folder should contain the csv size prior files for each application.
+This folder should contain the size prior files in csv format for each application.